What is the BIBC?

 - To administer social benefit funds for employees (e.g. retirement, medical aid, sick pay and holiday pay)

-Our area of operation
+Our area of jurisdiction

 The size of our organization